Trauma, Narcissistic Abuse, Anxiety & OCD Therapy Across Sask.

 • Intrusive memories, flashbacks, or nightmares

-• Emotional overwhelm or strong reactions that feel hard to control
+• Emotional overwhelm or intense reactions that feel hard to manage

 • Overthinking, self-doubt, or negative beliefs about yourself